 In the case that additional shares of common stock, or equity-linked securities convertible or exercisable for common stock, are issued or deemed issued in excess of the amounts sold in our IPO and related to the consummation of the initial business combination, the amount of founder shares will be adjusted so that the number of shares of common stock will equal, in the aggregate, 20% of the total number of all outstanding shares of common stock upon consummation of the initial business combination, the Placement Warrants and underlying securities, and any shares or equity-linked securities issued, or to be issued, to any seller in the business combination and any private placement-equivalent units and their underlying securities issued to our Sponsor or its affiliates upon conversion of loans made to us.
 This is different from most other similarly structured blank check companies in which the initial stockholder will only be issued an aggregate of 20% of the total number of shares to be outstanding prior to the initial business combination.
-Additionally, the aforementioned adjustment will not take into account any shares of common stock even if the additional shares of common stock, or equity-linked securities convertible or exercisable for common stock, are issued or deemed issued solely to replace those shares that were redeemed in connection with the business combination.
+Additionally, the aforementioned adjustment will not take into account any shares of common stock redeemed in connection with the business combination.
+Accordingly, the holders of the founder shares could receive additional shares of common stock even if the additional shares of common stock, or equity-linked securities convertible or exercisable for common stock, are issued or deemed issued solely to replace those shares that were redeemed in connection with the business combination.
 The foregoing may make it more difficult and expensive for us to consummate an initial business combination.